zhangdaoxun/Oh-My-Genes/docs/source/functional-requirements.rst

 Plot Analyzing
 ~~~~~~~~~~~~~~
     The scatter plot displays differentially expressed genes.
-    The X-axis is Control, andY-axis is KnockOut.
+    The X-axis is Control, and Y-axis is KnockOut.
 Replace 'Control' and 'KnockOut'
     with appropriated column names if provided in the uploaded file.
     The up-regulated genes are shown in red dots, and down-regulated genes are shown in blue.